thephpleague/uri-src/docs/uri/7.0/uri-template.md

 echo $uri; //display https://example.com/hotels/Rest%20%26%20Relax/bookings/42"
 ~~~

-## Template variables
+## Template Variables

 <p class="message-notice">For maximum interoperability you should make sure your variables are
 strings or stringable objects otherwise the value will be cast to string following PHP rules
 except for boolean values <code>true</code> and <code>false</code> which will be converted
 to <code>1</code> and <code>0</code> respectively.</p>

-### Default variables can be set using the constructor
+### Default Variables

-The constructor takes a optional set of default variables that can be applied by default when
+The constructor takes an optional set of default variables that can be applied by default when
 expanding the URI template.

 ~~~php